techcow2/Tips-Tricks-for-AI-Coder/README.md

 ## Chapter 2: When Things Aren't Going Your Way – Troubleshooting with AI and Regaining Momentum

-Let’s be real—working with AI to build apps and websites isn’t always smooth sailing.
+Working with AI to build apps and websites isn’t always smooth sailing.
 There will be moments when you feel like you’re on a roll, only to hit a wall where nothing seems to work.
 You’ve given the AI clear instructions (or so you thought), you’ve rephrased your requests, and yet… your project isn’t moving forward.

-Don’t panic.

 This chapter is all about troubleshooting those frustrating situations and getting yourself unstuck.